kloeckner-i/buzzfeed-sso/README.md

 This helm chart is heavily inspired in [Buzzfeed's example](https://github.com/buzzfeed/sso/tree/master/quickstart/kubernetes), and provides a way of protecting Kubernetes services that have no authentication layer globally from a single OAuth proxy.

 Many of the Kubernetes OAuth solutions require to run an extra container within the pod using [oauth2_proxy](https://github.com/bitly/oauth2_proxy), but the project seems to not be maintained anymore.
 The approach presented on this chart allows to have a global OAuth2 Proxy that can protect services even in different namespaces, thanks to [Kube DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

-We use this chart in production at [MindDoc](https://minddoc.de) for protecting endpoints that have no built-in authentication (or that would require to run inner containers), like `Kibana`, `Prometheus`, etc...

 ## Introduction